ONSdigital/application-profile/README.md

 > Source: https://en.wikipedia.org/wiki/Average_human_height_by_country

 For datasets with confidence internals, we recommend attaching the upper and lower bounds to the primary observation as individiual literal attributes and not as a range.

+TODO: This is the confidence/credible interval level section/plug

 #### Seasonal adjustments and unadjusted values